Alternian

 Ka sum dokotavan vekleda

-She did not build the bicycle.
+She does/did not build the bicycle.

 Vamasmat etrezi.